-- 8.2 Listen to the child, allowing the child to tell what has happened in their own way, and at their own pace.
+- 8.2 Listen to the child, allowing the child to tell you what has happened in their own way, and at their own pace.
 Staff must not interrupt a child who is freely recalling significant events. - 8.3 Remain calm.
-Be reassuring and supportive, endeavouring to not respond emotionally. - 8.4 Not ask leading questions.
-Staff are reminded to ask questions only when seeking clarification about something the child may have said or to gain sufficient information to know that this is a safeguarding concern. - 8.5 Make an accurate record of what they have seen/heard using the school's record keeping processes, recording; times, dates or locations mentioned, using as many words and expressions used by the child, as possible. - 8.6 Staff must not substitute anatomically correct names for body part names used by the child.
-Staff know to use the words that the child uses. - 8.7 Reassure the child that they did the right thing in telling someone. - 8.8 Staff must explain to the child what will happen next and the need for the information to be shared with the DSL. - 8.9 In the unlikely event the DSL and Additional DSL not being available, staff are aware they must share concerns with the most senior member of staff.
+Be reassuring and supportive, endeavouring to not respond emotionally. - 8.4 Do not ask leading questions.
+Staff are reminded to ask questions only when seeking clarification about something the child may have said or to gain sufficient information to know that this is a safeguarding concern. - 8.5 Make an accurate record of what they have seen/heard using the School's record keeping processes, recording; times, dates or locations mentioned, using as many words and expressions used by the child, as possible. - 8.6 Staff must not substitute anatomically correct names for body part names used by the child.
+Staff know to use the words that the child uses. - 8.7 Reassure the child that they did the right thing in telling someone. - 8.8 Staff must explain to the child what will happen next and the need for the information to be shared with the DSL. - 8.9 In the unlikely event the DSL and Additional DSL not being available, staff are aware they must share concerns with the most senior member of staff. - 8.10 If there is immediate risk of harm to a child, staff will NOT DELAY and will ring 999. - 8.11 The child will be monitored/accompanied at all times following a disclosure, until a plan is agreed as to how best they can be safeguarded.